lando-cal/tech-notes/jq.md

 ## Use mco to find packages of a certain version on a certain OS

+This example could be used as an alternative to grep, where only the value of a key/value pair is matched.

 ```
 mco rpc package status package=apt -j -F lsbdistcodename=trusty |
   jq -c '